askulkarni2/eksctl/CONTRIBUTING.md

 git clone git@github.com:<yourusername>/eksctl.git
 ```

-It is discouraged to clone under `go env GOPATH`.
-Otherwise, you will need to set `GO111MODULE=on` explicitly.
+It is not recommended to clone under your `GOPATH` (if you define one).
+Otherwise, you will need to set
+`GO111MODULE=on` explicitly.

 #### 3. Run the tests and build eksctl